apache/beam/contributor-docs/code-change-guide.md

 ## Run your pipeline with modified beam code

-Depending on the purpose, it is recommended to start with different branch to apply your code change:
+To apple code changed to your pipeline, we recommend that you start with a separate branch.

-* If making a pull request, or want to test a change with dev branch---start from Beam HEAD ([master](https://github.com/apache/beam/tree/master)).
+* If you're making a pull request or want to test a change with the dev branch, start from Beam HEAD ([master](https://github.com/apache/beam/tree/master)).

-* If making a patch on released Beam (2.xx.0), start from tag (e.g. [v2.55.0](https://github.com/apache/beam/tree/v2.55.0))
+* If you're making a patch on released Beam (2._xx_.0), start from a tag (for example, [v2.55.0](https://github.com/apache/beam/tree/v2.55.0)), then in the Beam repo, compile the project involving the code change with the following command.
+This example modifies `sdks/java/io/kafka`.

-Then,
-* Under beam repo: Compile the project involving the code change with (e.g. if modified sdks/java/io/kafka)
   ```
   ./gradlew -Ppublishing -p sdks/java/io/kafka publishToMavenLocal
   ```
-  This will publish the artifact with modified code to Maven Local repository (~/.m2/repository) by default, and it **will be picked up when executing user pipeline**.
+  By default, this command publishes the artifact with modified code to the  Maven Local repository (`~/.m2/repository`).
+The change is picked up when the user pipeline executes.

-If your code change is made on dev branches (like on beam master, or a PR), instead on a release tag, this will produce an artifact under version `2.xx.0-SNAPSHOT`.
-Additional configs need to be done in **your pipeline project**, in order to pick up this dependency:
+If your code change is made in a development branch, such as on Beam master or a PR, instead of on a release tag, the artifact is produced under version `2.xx.0-SNAPSHOT`.
+You need to make additional configurations in your pipeline project in order to pick up this dependency.
+The following examples provide guidance for making configurations in Maven and Gradle.

-* For Maven Project
+* Follow these steps for Maven projects.
-  1. (Recommended) Use wordcount maven-archetype as Template to setup your project (https://beam.apache.org/get-started/quickstart-java/)
+  1. Recommended: Use the WordCount `maven-archetype` as a template to set up your project (https://beam.apache.org/get-started/quickstart-java/).
-  2. Add snapshot repository
+  2. To add a snapshot repository, include the following elements:
     ```xml
     <repository>
       <id>Maven-Snapshot</id>
       <name>maven snapshot repository</name>
       <url>https://repository.apache.org/content/groups/snapshots/</url>
     </repository>
-  3. Modify beam.version in pom.xml
+  3. In the `pom.xml` file, modify the value of `beam.version`:
     ```xml
     <properties>
     <beam.version>2.XX.0-SNAPSHOT</beam.version>
     ```

-* For Gradle Project
+* Follow these steps for Gradle projects.
-  1. in build.gradle, add
+  1. In the `build.gradle` file, add the following code:
     ```groovy
     repositories {
     maven { url "https://repository.apache.org/content/groups/snapshots" }
     }
     ```
-  2. set the beam dependency versions to be `2.XX.0-SNAPSHOT`
+  2. Set the beam dependency versions to the following value: `2.XX.0-SNAPSHOT`.

-This config directs the build system to download Beam NIGHTLY builds from Maven Snapshot Repository other than the one built locally (the one you just made change), so you don't need to build all Beam artifacts locally (otherwise, a command running for all projects `./gradlew -Ppublishing  publishToMavenLocal` is needed)
+This configuration directs the build system to download Beam nightly builds from the Maven Snapshot Repository.
+The local build that you edited isn't downloaded.
+You don't need to build all Beam artifacts locally.
+If you do need to build all Beam artifacts locally, use the following command for all projects `./gradlew -Ppublishing  publishToMavenLocal`.

-Special cases:
+The following situations require additional consideration.

-* [Dataflow Legacy runner] If Dataflow Legacy runner worker harness has changed
+* If you're using the standard Dataflow runner (not Runner v2), and the worker harness has changed, do the following:
-  1. Compile the dataflowWorkerJar
+  1. Use the following command to compile `dataflowWorkerJar`:
     ```
     ./gradlew :runners:google-cloud-dataflow-java:worker:shadowJar
     ```
-    The jar is located in the build output
+    The jar is located in the build output.
-  2. Pass the pipelineOption
+  2. Use the following command to pass `pipelineOption`:
     ```
     --dataflowWorkerJar=/.../beam-runners-google-cloud-dataflow-java-legacy-worker-2.XX.0-SNAPSHOT.jar
     ```

-* [Dataflow runner v2] If `sdks/java/harness` or its dependency (like `sdks/java/core`) are changed:
+* If you're using Dataflow Runner v2 and `sdks/java/harness` or its dependency (like `sdks/java/core`) have changed, do the following:
-  1. Build SDK harness container
+  1. Use the following command to build the SDK harness container:
     ```shell
     ./gradlew :sdks:java:container:java8:docker # java8, java11, java17, etc
   docker tag apache/beam_java8_sdk:2.49.0.dev \
     "us.gcr.io/apache-beam-testing/beam_java11_sdk:2.49.0-custom"  # change to your container registry docker push "us.gcr.io/apache-beam-testing/beam_java11_sdk:2.49.0-custom"
     ```
-  2. Run a Runner v2 pipeline with the following options:
+  2. Run the pipeline with the following options:
   ```
   --experiments=use_runner_v2 \
   --sdkContainerImage="us.gcr.io/apache-beam-testing/beam_java11_sdk:2.49.0-custom"
   ```

-# Python Guide
+# Python guide

-Beam Python SDK is distributed as a single wheel (which is much simpler than Java SDK), and the Python development is consequently more straightforward.
+The Beam Python SDK is distributed as a single wheel, which is more straightforward than the Java SDK.
+Python development is consequently more less complicated.

 ## Console (shell) setup

-In the following, working directory is set to `sdks/python`.
+These instructions explain how to configure your console.
+In this example, the working directory is set to `sdks/python`.

-1. Install python interpreter with pyenv (recommended)
+1. Recommended: Install the Python interpreter by using `pyenv`.
+Use the following commands:
   a. install prerequisites
   b. `curl https://pyenv.run | bash`
   c. `pyenv install 3.X` (a supported Python version, refer to python_version in [project property](https://github.com/apache/beam/blob/master/gradle.properties))
-2. Setup and activate virtual environment
+2. Use the following commands to set up and activate the virtual environment:
   a. `pyenv virtualenv 3.X ENV_NAME`
   b. `pyenv activate ENV_NAME`
-3. Install apache_beam package in editable mode
+3. Install the `apache_beam` package in editable mode:
   `pip install -e .[gcp, test]`
-4. For development envolving SDK container image,
+4. For development that uses an SDK container image, do the following:
   a.
 Install Docker Desktop
   b.
 Install Go
-5. (If you're going to submit PRs) Precommit hook for Python code changes (nobody likes lint failures!!)
+5. If you're going to submit PRs, precommit the hook for Python code changes (nobody likes lint failures!!):
   ```shell
   # enable pre-commit
   (env) $ pip install pre-commit